rsmusllp/king-phisher/docs/source/server/rpc_api.rst

 In this way, it is possible for the server to support a newer RPC version than the client.
 This would be the case when the server is newer and provides more functionality than the older client requires.
+It is not possible for the client to support a newer RPC version than the server.
+This would imply that the client requires functionality that the server is unable to provide.

 Since version :release:`1.10.0`, the GraphQL API loosens the interdependency between the RPC API version and the database's